weavv/weavv-css-documentation/src/installation.md

 {{ console('bash',
 '# YARN
-  $ yarn add weavv-css
+  $ yarn add weavvcss
   # NPM
-  $ npm i weavv-css
+  $ npm i weavvcss
 ') }}

 You can include the {{ site.productname }} CSS file from the `node_modules` directory with an HTML `<link>` tag or import the `{{ site.smallproductname }}.scss` into `.scss` file with `@import` directive.